 Most people think you have to travel all the way to Cusco—the heart of the Sacred Valley—to find traces of the Incans, but a few of them are close enough to Lima to visit without an overnight.
 So if you have up to two full days in Lima, take your time getting to know the city on your first day.
 But on your second, you should consider visiting archaeological sites like Pachacamac and Huaca Pucllana.

 The most famous among these, Pachacamac, can seem to rival the Egyptian pyramids for sheer scale.
-Dedicated to a major pre-Hispanic god, it was created by the indigenous people of this area around 200 AD and treasured by several successive civilizations.
-Each of them added on temples and settlements, making it a massive and fascinating complex that’s like a crash course in architecture before Spanish rule.
-It’s a quick bus ride (25 miles) southeast of Lima, or you can join a guided day tour to take you there.
+Dedicated to a major pre-Hispanic god, it was created by the Indigenous people of this area around 200 CE and treasured by several successive civilizations.
+Each of them added on temples and settlements, making it a massive and fascinating complex that was like a crash course in architecture before Spanish rule.
+It's a quick bus ride (25 miles) southeast of Lima, or you can join a guided day tour to take you there.

-On the way, you’ll also be able to spot the Candelabro, a giant pre-historic geoglyph carved into a cliffside, reminiscent of Peru's famous Nazca lines farther southeast.
-Depending on timing, you can also factor in a visit to Pisco, the city where the famous Peruvian grape brandy originated, a tour through the vineyards of Ica, or even some time for dune-buggying or sandboarding in the landscape around Paracas.
+On the way, you'll also be able to spot the Candelabro, a giant pre-historic geoglyph carved into a cliffside, reminiscent of Peru's famous Nazca lines further southeast.
+Depending on timing, you can also factor in a visit to Pisco, the city where the famous Peruvian grape brandy originated, a tour through the vineyards of Ica, or even dune-bugging or sandboarding in the landscape around Paracas.